Scripture Reference: 1 Samuel 26

 Click here for visual aids and story-telling methods.

-- Why did David have to keep travelling all around the country and finding places to hide?
+- Why did David have to keep travelling around the country and finding hiding places?
 Saul was trying to kill him.

 - Who went into King Saul’s camp at night?
 David and his friend, Abishai